 Laserfiche WebLink

-Fiscal Capacity is calculated as follows: <br /> <br />Fiscal Capacity = Population, Multiplied times Metro IMV per <br /> (Divided by) <br /> The MCD IMV per Capita <br />For Arden Hills, the 2012 Fiscal Capacity was: <br /> <br /> 9552 * $94,800 = 8673.41 Arden HillsÓ Fiscal Capacity <br /> $104,403 <br /> <br />The Fiscal Capacities of all MCDÓs totaled 3,117,288.
-Arden Hill <br />total Fiscal Capacity was .27824%.
-This percentage was multipli <br />pool Tax Capacity contributions of $389,815,867.
-Arden HillsÓ <br />Capacity in 2012 was $1,084,613.
-Multiplying this times the loc <br />resulted in the amount of $262,335 in tax revenue received by A <br />Fiscal Disparities.
-This averages out to about $27.46 per capita <br /> <br />C. Fiscal Disparities Distribution and Land Use <br /> <br />The degree to which different land uses in Arden Hills bring in <br />also be calculated in a similar manner.
-Arden Hills has Bethel U <br />population, yet does not have taxable market value.
-Without Bet <br />receive less revenue, because its population would be lower.
-Li <br />in which the mobile homes are taxed as personal property, also h <br />population, yet a relatively small taxable market value.
-Arden <br />to be higher than the regional average market value per capita, <br />much revenue as the other residential uses. <br /> <br />The amount each residential land use can be calculated in the sa <br />regional distribution.
+Fiscal Capacity is calculated as follows: <br />Fiscal Capacity = Population, Multiplied times <br />For Arden Hills, the 2012 Fiscal Capacity was: <br />9552 * $94,800 <br />$104,403 <br />Metro IMV per Capita <br />(Divided by) <br />The MCD IMV per Capita <br />= 8673.41 Arden Hills' Fiscal Capacity <br />The Fiscal Capacities of all MCD's totaled 3,117,288.
+Arden Hills' percentage share of the <br />total Fiscal Capacity was .27824%.
+This percentage was multiplied times the total regional <br />pool Tax Capacity contributions of $389,815,867.
+Arden Hills' share of the regional Tax <br />Capacity in 2012 was $1,084,613.
+Multiplying this times the local 2011 tax rate of 24.187% <br />resulted in the amount of $262,335 in tax revenue received by Arden Hills for 2012 from <br />Fiscal Disparities.
+This averages out to about $27.46 per capita. <br />C. Fiscal Disparities Distribution and Land Use <br />The degree to which different land uses in Arden Hills bring in Fiscal Disparities revenue can <br />also be calculated in a similar manner.
+Arden Hills has Bethel University, which has <br />population, yet does not have taxable market value.
+Without Bethel, Arden Hills would <br />receive less revenue, because its population would be lower.
+Likewise, the mobile home park, <br />in which the mobile homes are taxed as personal property, also has a considerable amount of <br />population, yet a relatively small taxable market value.
+Arden Hills' single-family homes tend <br />to be higher than the regional average market value per capita, and therefore do not bring in as <br />much revenue as the other residential uses. <br />The amount each residential land use can be calculated in the same manner as calculating the <br />regional distribution.
 Table 11 shows this.
-First, each land u <br />of the commercial/industrial market value used in the computatio <br />must be factored in.
-The result is the Indicated Market Value ( <br />use.
-Next, the population to derive Fiscal Capacity divides the <br />University, other exempt residential and the mobile home park ha <br />Capacities.
-The other uses have higher Fiscal Capacities than t <br />as well as the cityÓs average of $104,403.
-As a result, their p <br />average are less than 1.
-This proportion is multiplied times th <br />distribution index, just as in the regional calculations.
-Next the distribution indices are divided <br />by the city total to get the percentage that each land use is re <br />Disparities distribution.
+First, each land use must receive a per capita share <br />of the commercial/industrial market value used in the computations; then equalization factors <br />must be factored in.
+The result is the Indicated Market Value (IMV) for each residential land <br />use.
+Next, the population to derive Fiscal Capacity divides the IMV.
+Note that Bethel <br />University, other exempt residential and the mobile home park have very low Fiscal <br />Capacities.
+The other uses have higher Fiscal Capacities than the regional average ($94,800) <br />as well as the city's average of $104,403.
+As a result, their proportions compared to the city <br />average are less than 1.
+This proportion is multiplied times the population to get the <br />distribution index, just as in the regional calculations.
+Next the distribution indices are divided <br />by the city total to get the percentage that each land use is responsible for the city's Fiscal <br />Disparities distribution.
 Note that Bethel and the other exempt uses bring in about $67 per <br />capita, and the mobile home park brings in about $48.
-The apart <br />bring in amounts closer to the city average while the town homes <br />single-family homes bring in far less than the city average.
-Ma <br />Disparities revenue distribution.
-Blue dots represent parcels t <br />average because of their higher value.
-Yellow dots show parcels <br />average, while green dots show parcels and land uses that bring <br />because of their lower taxable market value per capita.
-Think of <br />cities, with each bringing in revenue in inverse proportion to t <br /> <br />20 <br />
+The apartments and condominiums <br />bring in amounts closer to the city average while the town homes, 2-3 unit residence units and <br />single-family homes bring in far less than the city average.
+Map 10 shows the Fiscal <br />Disparities revenue distribution.
+Blue dots represent parcels that bring in less than the city <br />average because of their higher value.
+Yellow dots show parcels that bring in almost the <br />average, while green dots show parcels and land uses that bring in substantially more revenue <br />because of their lower taxable market value per capita.
+Think of these land uses as individual <br />cities, with each bringing in revenue in inverse proportion to their relative wealth. <br />20 <br />